-- Our ability to maintain our current level of profitability. - The rapidly evolving and competitive nature of the solar industry. - Demand for solar energy solutions. - The dependence of our e-Mobility business on orders from a leading automotive manufacturer. - The impact of declines in the retail price of electricity derived from the utility grid or from alternative energy sources. - The impact of increases in interest rates or tightening of the supply of capital on the ability of end-users to finance the cost of a solar PV system.
-The impact of increased competition as new and existing competitors introduce power optimizers inverters colar PV system monitoring and other - The impact of increased competition as new and existing competitors introduce power optimizers, inverters, solar PV system monitoring and other smart energy products. - Developments in alternative technologies or improvements in distributed solar energy generation. - The cyclicality of the solar industry. - Defects or performance problems in our products. - Our dependence on a small number of outside contract manufacturers. - Any delays, disruptions, or quality control problems in our manufacturing operations. - Our dependence on a limited number of suppliers for key components and raw materials in our products to adequately meet anticipated demand. - Our reliance on distributors and large installers to assist in selling our products. - Mergers in the solar industry among our current or potential customers. - Our planned expansion into new geographic markets or new product lines or services. - Our ability to build our non-solar businesses and manage future growth effectively. - Our ability to raise the funds necessary to settle conversion of our Convertible Senior Notes or Notes in cash or to repurchase the Notes upon a fundamental change. - Any unauthorized access to, disclosure, or theft of personal information we gather, store, or use. - Attempts by third parties, our employees, or our vendors mighty to gain unauthorized access to our network or seek to compromise our products and services. - Our entry into business engagements with military bodies as our customers. - Our ability to successfully execute future acquisitions or be effective in integrating such acquisitions. - Any damage or injury caused by Lithium-Ion used in our battery cells and packs. - Conditions in Israel that may affect our operations. - Difficulties in enforcing a judgment of a U.S. court against our officers and directors, to assert U.S. securities laws claims in Israel, or to serve process on our officers and directors. - The ongoing Covid-19 pandemic. - Our dependence on ocean transportation to deliver our products in a timely and cost efficient manner. - Fluctuations in currency exchange rates. - · Issues related to corporate social responsibility
+- Our ability to maintain our current level of profitability. - The rapidly evolving and competitive nature of the solar industry. - Demand for solar energy solutions. - The dependence of our e-Mobility business on orders from a leading automotive manufacturer. - The impact of declines in the retail price of electricity derived from the utility grid or from alternative energy sources. - The impact of increases in interest rates or tightening of the supply of capital on the ability of end-users to finance the cost of a solar PV system. - The impact of increased competition as new and existing competitors introduce power optimizers, inverters, solar PV system monitoring and other smart energy products. - Developments in alternative technologies or improvements in distributed solar energy generation. - The cyclicality of the solar industry. - Defects or performance problems in our products. - Our dependence on a small number of outside contract manufacturers. - Any delays, disruptions, or quality control problems in our manufacturing operations. - Our dependence on a limited number of suppliers for key components and raw materials in our products to adequately meet anticipated demand. - Disruptions to our global supply chain and rising prices of oil and raw materials due to the conflict between Russia and Ukraine. - Our reliance on distributors and large installers to assist in selling our products. - Mergers in the solar industry among our current or potential customers. - Our planned expansion into new geographic markets or new product lines or services. - Our ability to build our non-solar businesses and manage future growth effectively. - Our ability to raise the funds necessary to settle conversion of our Convertible Senior Notes or Notes in cash or to repurchase the Notes upon a fundamental change. - Any unauthorized access to, disclosure, or theft of personal information we gather, store, or use. - Attempts by third parties, our employees, or our vendors mighty to gain unauthorized access to our network or seek to compromise our products and services. - Our entry into business engagements with military bodies as our customers.

+- Our ability to successfully execute future acquisitions or be effective in integrating such acquisitions. - Any damage or injury caused by Lithium-Ion used in our battery cells and packs. - Conditions in Israel that may affect our operations. - Difficulties in enforcing a judgment of a U.S. court against our officers and directors, to assert U.S. securities laws claims in Israel, or to serve process on our officers and directors. - The ongoing Covid-19 pandemic. - Our dependence on ocean transportation to deliver our products in a timely and cost efficient manner. - Fluctuations in currency exchange rates. - Issues related to corporate social responsibility. - Complications with the design or implementation of our new ERP system could adversely impact our business.